Best Practices for Authorization in Microservices

 But if you could trim away some of this overhead, a centralized authorization service would probably be an appealing option for many teams building with microservices.
 My team is working on Oso Cloud, an authorization service that combines the benefits of centralized data with the flexibility of leaving some data where it lives.
 Read about how to use Oso Cloud to build authorization in a microservices backend.

-Which one should you use?
+Which microservice authorization pattern should you choose?

 When speaking with engineering teams, my guidance is always, "build authorization around the application, not the other way around."
 For simple systems where maintaining lots of extra infrastructure is expensive, it can be best to keep the data where it lies, and string together your services with purpose-built APIs.
 Certain applications can grow to massive scale with only basic user roles that can fit on a JWT — in that case, perhaps an authorization gateway is optimal.
 Some companies with a variety of products, authorization patterns, and user types might prefer to make the effort to centralize their data into a dedicated authorization service.